cjdoris/ExactpAdics/docs/exact-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-A temporary representation of x.
+A temporary representation of `x`.

 > **Parent** (t :: *TmpFldPadExactElt*)